 Internode offers ADSL2+ Annex M at no extra cost.

 Many devices in Australia now support the ADSL2+ Annex M protocol.
 Examples include:

-Providing that you meet the requirements for doing so you can enable Annex M online through My Internode:
+Providing that you meet the requirements you can enable Annex M online through My Internode:

 To turn Annex M off, simply return to the Internode ADSL2+ Profiles tool and select a standard line profile, then configure your ADSL2+ modem to use an Annex A connection.

 IMPORTANT: If your modem does not achieve Annex M sync, it may negotiate an Annex A connection or fail to connect at all.

 If you are unable to connect after enabling Annex M: